Infinite-Dimensional Representations of 2-Groups: Introduction

+Above we describe a 2-group as a category equipped with a multiplication and inverses.
+While this is correct, another equivalent approach turns out to be more useful for our purposes here.
+Just as a group can be thought of as a category that has one object and for which all morphisms are invertible, a 2-group can be thought of as a 2-category that has one object and for which all morphisms and 2-morphisms are invertible.
+In Section \ref{reps} we recall the definition of a 2-category and explain how to think of a 2-group as a 2-category of this sort.
+We also describe how to construct 2-groups from crossed modules, and vice versa.
+We conclude by defining the 2-category $\Rep(\G)$ of representations of a fixed 2-group $\G$ in a fixed 2-category $\tc$.

 In Section \ref{2vs} we explain measurable categories.
 We first recall Kapranov and Voevodsky's 2-vector spaces, and then introduce the necessary analysis to present Yetter's results on measurable categories.
-We also carefully construct a 2-category of measurable categories.
-This is a bit tricky, because we do not yet know an intrinsic characterization of measurable categories.
+To do this, we need to construct the 2-category $\me$ of measurable categories.
+The problem is that we do not yet know an intrinsic characterization of measurable categories.
 At present, a measurable category is simply defined as one that is `$C^*$\!-equivalent' to a category of measurable fields of Hilbert spaces.
-So, a rather involved construction is required to define $\me$.
+So, it is a substantial task to construct the 2-category $\me$.
 As a warmup, we carry out a similar construction of the 2-category of Kapranov--Voevodsky 2-vector spaces (for which an intrinsic characterization is known, making a simpler approach possible).

-With this material in hand, in Section \ref{MeasRep} we study 2-group representations on measurable categories.
-We treat the notions of equivalence, direct sum and tensor product, reducibility, decomposability, and an intermediate notion called `retractability'---not only for representations {\it but also for intertwiners}.

-Indeed, one of the fascinating features of this subject is that in many ways, intertwiners between 2-group representations more closely resemble group representations than intertwiners between group representations!
-In the Kapranov--Voevodsky context this is because intertwiners involve maps between 2-vector spaces, and these maps are just matrices of vector spaces.
-Since we can take tensor products and direct sums of vector spaces, this lets us define the tensor product and direct sum of intertwiners.
-The concept of direct sum then gives a notion of `indecomposable' intertwiner.
-Similarly, the concept of `sub-intertwiner' gives a notion of `irreducible' intertwiner.

-Section \ref{MeasRep} begins with an overview of our main results: namely, {\it geometrical} descriptions of the notions listed above.
-To appreciate these, it helps to follow Mackey \cite{Mackey1978} and call a measurable field of Hilbert spaces on the measure space $X$ a `measurable Hilbert space bundle' over $X$.
-Indeed, in concrete examples $X$ will often be a manifold or even a smooth algebraic variety, and measurable fields of Hilbert spaces often arise from bundles or coherent sheaves of Hilbert spaces over $X$.

-We give a geometric description of measurable representations for arbitrary strict 2-groups.
-However, most of the results in Section \ref{MeasRep} apply only to skeletal strict 2-groups.
-A 2-group of this sort amounts to: \begin{itemize} \item a group $G$ (the group of objects), \item an abelian group $H$ (the group of automorphisms of any object), \item a left action $\rhd$ of $G$ as automorphisms of $H$. \end{itemize} For example, if we take $H = \R^4$ to be Minkowski spacetime and $G = \mathrm{SO}(3,1)$ to be the Lorentz group with its usual action on Minkowski spacetime, we obtain the Poincar\'e 2-group.
-Ignoring technical details, the resulting geometrical picture of 2-group representation theory looks like this: